 Sip a Wiener Melange and enjoy Apfel Strudel at an Viennese coffee house “”where time and space are consumed, but only the coffee is found on the bill”.
 It could be argued that nothing is more quintessentially Viennese that the coffee house’s which played such an important part in shaping their culture and its now listed as “Intangible Cultural Heritage” by UNESCO.
 Spend as long as you like, there is no need to rush out and order more, relax and listen to the sounds of Piano and conversation as the afternoon turns into evening.
 My favourite is Café Central [pictured] located at Herrengasse 14 in the first district of Vienna, because of the architecture and history.
 In 1913 alone Josip Tito, Sigmund Freud, Adolf Hitler, Vladimir Lenin and Trotsky where all have known to frequented here!
 For a quieter, less flashy experience you can also check out Café Sperl in Mariahilf district.

-Sample exotic foods and drinks at the Naschmarkt, a Viennese tradtional since the 16th century!
+Sample exotic foods and drinks at the Naschmarkt, a Viennese traditional since the 16th century!
 Fresh fruit and vegetables from around the world arrive here everyday and are joined by exotic herbs, cheese, baked goods, meats, and seafood.
 There are around 150 stalls with colourful owners, and a mouth-watering variety of treats.
-There are also many small restaurants and a Flea Market on Saturday that is somewhat of a cult event.
+There are also many small restaurants and don’t miss the Naschmarkt flea market on Saturday that is somewhat of a cult event.

 Marvel at the Hundertwasser House, one of Austria’s architectural highlights.
 The house designed by Friedensreich Hundertwasser draws visitors from around the world and is renown for is colours and unusualness – There are hardly any straight lines to be found here!
 Grab a coffee and admire the view, or catch up on this famous artists history at the nearby Kunst Haus Wien.
 Also by Hundertwasser in Vienna is the Spittelau waste incineration plant – quite the sight to behold at sunset and a landmark of the city.